jslabovitz/rcite/docs/StyleGuide.md

 ### Delimiter

-The `:delim` option lets you choose any string that should be printed between multiple authors/editors.
+The `delim` option lets you choose any string that should be printed between multiple authors/editors.
 Using f.ex. ';\<space>' here will result in 'Limperg, Jannis; Otto, Kai', whereas '|' would produce 'Limperg, Jannis|Otto, Kai'

 ### Et al.

-`:et_al` indicates how many authors/editors should be listed before shortening the list and appending `:et_al_string`.
+`et_al` indicates how many authors/editors should be listed before shortening the list and appending `et_al_string`.
 If you set this to `2` and have 3 authors defined in the bibliography file, the list would look like

     Limperg, Jannis; Otto, Kai et al.

-`:et_al_string` can be any text that should be appended to the list if it is shortened because there are too many authors/editors.
+`et_al_string` can be any text that should be appended to the list if it is shortened because there are too many authors/editors.

+## Options in Preprocessing Mode

+You can control the output of commands in processing mode (see the {file:ProcessingGuide.md Processing Guide}) with the following options.
+As with the options for the author/editor list, these can be set in the preamble:

+    def preamble
+      around_each_bib  "", ""
+      around_each_cite "", ""
+      around_all_bibs  "", ""
+      around_all_cites "", ""
+      between_bibs     "\n"
+      between_cites    "; "
+    end

+TODO describe options in detail